Highland Fling (film)

 Highland Fling is a 1936 British comedy film directed by Manning Haynes and starring Charlie Naughton, Jimmy Gold and Frederick Bradshaw.
-It was made as a quota quickie by the British subsidiary of 20th Century Fox at Wembley Studios.
+It was written by Alan D'Egville and Ralph Stock, and was made as a quota quickie by the British subsidiary of 20th Century Fox at Wembley Studios.
 Two incompetent detectives search for a missing document at the Highland Games.

+Plot

+Incompetent private investigators Smith and Smythe travel to a Scottish castle to track down a missing will.
+Without the will, an innocent young woman stands to lose her inheritance to her uncle, who benefits under an earlier will.
+Meanwhile, a crooked clairvoyant tries to claim the estate for himself.
+After chaotic misadventures, Smith and Smythe manage to expose the fraudster at the eleventh hour and successfully recover the will.